AbdoRayan404/Todo-list-API/README.md

 # Version 1.0.0

+# Version 1.1.0
+- Adding CORS so anyone can use it from any web-app
+- Logging
+- Fixing Bug (check comments inside the code)

 # How to use it?
 - Clone the repo
 - run "npm i" to download the needed packages
 - run "npm start" to start app.js
+- or run "npm run dev" to start nodemon

 # preview
 ![get](https://user-images.githubusercontent.com/44875260/143018167-9a9dbfa8-6a75-445f-a454-975034ce04c0.png)